Skip to main content

 phase 2 - handler & special task training

-Applicants approved by Paragon staff to enter into Phase 2 will spend two months working in our online Google classroom, which includes reading, videos, and homework assignments.
+Applicants approved by Paragon staff to enter into Phase 2 will spend up to two months working in our online Google classroom, which includes reading, videos, and homework assignments.
 Applicants must be actively engaged and completing assignments.

 During Phase 2, Paragon's training team focuses on the Specialty Task Training necessary for the dog to be able to fulfill its Facility Dog role.
 Trainers will work with the dog to master specific interactive cues and behaviors needed for an individual client-handler.

-phase 3 - team training (on-site at paragon)
+phase 3 - team training

 phase 4 - ongoing support, training & re-certification